 Our EHR and Lab Networks

-BeaconLBS has extensive experience integrating our laboratory management technology with 14 EHRs and 49 Labs which makes the prior authorization process more convenient and faster for physicians as we incorporate prior authorizations in the standard electronic test ordering process.
-Physicians can complete prior authorizations in their existing workflows in 30-seconds, which is much faster than traditional prior authorization processes which can take up to 10-minutes to complete.
+BeaconLBS has extensive experience integrating our laboratory management technology with 14 EHRs and 49 Labs, which makes the EHR integrations process more convenient and faster for physicians as we incorporate EHR integrations in the standard electronic test ordering process.
+Physicians can complete EHR integrations in their existing workflows in 30-seconds, which is much faster than traditional prior authorization processes which can take up to 10-minutes to complete.

 Our EHR and Lab integrations conveniently present physicians with clinical algorithms that support test and lab-facility selection decisions which result in lower test costs and high-quality test selection.

 Why EHR Integrations Matter?

 An electronic health record (EHR) is a digital version of a patient chart.
 EHRs function as a unifying system that physicians use to keep track of their patients’ health.
 The data included in an EHR may be diagnoses, treatment plans, test results, immunization records, medications, radiology images and other details of a patient’s medical history.
 Gaining seamless access to these frequently-used “clinical-hub” systems is an important aspect of better lab test management.

 Types of Electronic Health Record Systems